w3f/Grants-Program/applications/TuxedoDapp.md

 Vue.js with Vuex and the Vue Router
 TypeScript
 webpack
-Babel - for backwards compatibility in older Browsers Local database: IndexedDB or WebSQL, or any lightweight client-side database to store relevant wallet data locally on the user's device.
+Babel - for backward compatibility in older Browsers Local database: IndexedDB, WebSQL, or any lightweight client-side database to store relevant wallet data locally on the user's device.

 Wireframes:https://drive.google.com/file/d/1NX8IlwDh-CwdMg2qLAlC--VSyiZgQOPY/view?usp=sharing